 Unofficial access: Parc des Buttes Chaumont; M. Botzaris, L7 bis; Velib station #19.025

 Inside Parc des Buttes Chaumont, right after the bridge which crosses the rails (on the left side), there is a little path going downhill.
 You can reach the rails through a hole on the fence which follows this path.

 This is the most adventurous section.
 Same, this is not a public section but the rails that we can see from the park are so tempting!
 Along this section there are three long tunnels to cross so take a pair of good shoes and a torch.

 The first metres of this section are very cool.
 After some hesitation, we decide to walk into the tunnel.
 The air is strange inside so if you have breathing problems avoid going further.
 We don’t suggest going alone either.

 When we exit the first tunnel (1.2 km) we are in Paris 20.
 There is a cool area with some urban furniture and street art.
 I am happy that a group of teenagers are walking not far from us because the tunnel was scary.
 Some metres further we enter the second tunnel (1.3 km) which goes below Père Lachaise Cemetery!

 After the second tunnel there is another old train station, above on the street level.
 Today La Gare de Charonne (1867-1934) is a modern concert hall called La Flèche d’Or (102 bis rue de Bagnolet).
 You can see how it looks from the rails on the slideshow below.

 The railway line crosses all Paris 20.
-The last train station in this district has some cool graffiti around.
-As you can see on the pictures we are not alone: some locals, street artists and vagabonds are frequent in this area.
+The last abandoned train station in this district has some cool graffiti around.
+As you can see on the pictures we are not alone.
+Curious locals, street artists and vagabonds are frequent in this area.